Form 8.3 - Lupus alpha Asset Management AG: Crest Nicholson Holdings Plc

 |Crest Nicholson Holdings Limited

-Börse aktuell - Live TickerNach ifo-Index: Uneinheitliche Entwicklung an den US-Börsen -- ATX und DAX schließen stärker -- Asiens Märkte zum Handelsende uneins
+Börse aktuell - Live TickerDow Jones schließt leichter -- ATX und DAX schließen mit Verlusten -- Asiens Märkte letztlich uneins